The Group

 Hayden Tackley

-Hayden graduated from Dalhousie University with a MASc in Civil Engineering (2019) and a BSc in Earth Science (Geology, 2017).
+Hayden graduated from Dalhousie University with a MASc in Civil Engineering (2019) and a BSc in Earth Science (2017).
 Hayden's masters research focused on the remediation of contaminated sediment and water at the Boat Harbour treatment facility in Pictou, Nova Scotia.
-Hayden's PhD research is focused on the geotechnical and hydrogeologic characterization of coastal sediments impacted by surface and subsurface saltwater intrusion resulting from the ongoing dyke realignment in Truro, Nova Scotia.
-Hayden is using geophysical techniques, groundwater chemical analysis, geomorphological assessments, and sediment characterization to identify saltwater intrusion dynamics that may be transferable to other potential realignment sites.
+Hayden's PhD research is focused on the geotechnical and hydrogeologic characterization of coastal and agricultural sediments impacted by surface and subsurface saltwater intrusion resulting from the ongoing dike realignment in Truro, Nova Scotia.
+Hayden is using geophysical techniques, groundwater chemical analysis, geomorphological assessments, and sediment characterization to identify saltwater intrusion dynamics that may be transferable to low elevation coastal zones.
 Hayden’s research is funded through the NSERC-CREATE (ASPIRE) program, and a Nova Scotia Graduate Scholarship (Doctoral).
-In 2021 Hayden was awarded the G.G.
-Meyerhof Graduate Fellowship, and the 2023 Canadian Society for Agricultural and Forest Meteorology Student Poster Award.
-Hayden also currently holds a part time teaching appointment in the Department of Civil and Resource Engineering at Dalhousie.
+Hayden was awarded the G.G.
+Meyerhof Graduate Fellowship (2021, 2022), the Donald Stanley Award for Best Environmental Engineering paper (2022), and the Canadian Society for Agricultural and Forest Meteorology Student Poster Award (2023).
+Hayden has held a part-time teaching appointment in the Department of Civil and Resource Engineering at Dalhousie since 2020.

 Bay Berry